mich-pest/ros2_navigation_stvl/README.md

 ### STVL Settings
 In order to build the voxel grid with the correct sensor data modify the `navigation.yaml` parameter file, which can be found in the `config` folder of the `linorobot2_navigation` package. <br>
 STVL can be added to both `global_costmap` and/or `local_costmap`.
-However, attention has to be paid to the `plugins` array order: the STVL has to come before the inflation layer, so that the last one can inflate obstacles present in the voxel grid.
+However, attention has to be paid to the `plugins` array order: the STVL has to come before the inflation layer so that the last one can inflate obstacles present in the voxel grid.

 ```yaml
 plugins: ["static_layer", "obstacle_layer", "stvl_layer", "inflation_layer"]